jassics/cybersecurity-roadmap/interview-questions/application-security-interview-questions.md

 ## 20. What have you done so far for API Security?

 ## 21. Why XoR is very important in Crypto world?

+## 22. How OAuth works?

+## 23. What is SCA and how do you perform SCA?

+## 24. What should a developer do for secrets management?

+## 25. What is your interesting finding in secure code review?